Click here for the video version

 In 1994, speaking of the enterprise he co-founded, Martin Green described ATD as “a technology company working in games development, hardware design and Windows business software.
 We wrote Morph for the Atari Jaguar, and are working on a number of new products for Jaguar and other new systems.”

 Casting a sweeping torch beam over the progressive connection to BFM he went on to explain, “A few years back we decided that over-plotting was a complete waste of time, as DRAM bandwidth was so lousy.
 So in conjunction with a UK Arcade Machine company – Bell Fruit Manufacturing – we designed a system which used sorting techniques to eliminate over-plotting.
 This technology is being used in the arcade versions of Zool and Rise of the Robots. (btw: ATD & BFM are looking for more games to port to the arcade using the technology).
 At the moment, the system is primarily aimed at 2D.
 3D is being tackled by the big-boys, so we’ve kept away.”
+For leading arcade game hire service from Diamond Leisure.
+They offer full rang of amusement equipment.

 Between 1988, their acquisition by Geoff Brown Holdings in January 1997 (who would go on to become Kaboom Studios), and their ultimate liquidation in August 2003, ATD developed games for systems ranging from the Amstrad, Commodore 64, Spectrum, Amiga, Atari ST, and Mac, through to the Dreamcast, PlayStation 2, Windows and the GameCube.